jrosen48/prcr/README.md

 * `prepare_data()`

- * This function inputs a `data.frame` or `matrix` of at least two columns, as well as strings indicating the method of centering, the grouping factor (used only for group-mean centering), and the method of scaling.
+ * This function inputs a `data.frame` or `matrix` of at least two columns, as well as strings indicating the method of centering, the grouping factor (used only for group-mean centering), the method of scaling, and booleans indicating whether univariate and multivariate outliers should be removed.
+Note that for the identification of multivariate outliers, the package `chemometrics` is suggested but not imported.
 It outputs a `list` to be used in the `create_profiles()` function.

 * `create_profiles()`